RubenPants/RobotSimulator2D/README.md

 ## TODO

+* Once in a specie, always in that specie! --> Otherwise bug in stagnation
 * Random initial starting orientation for robot (between pi/2 and pi)
 * Use game.reset() as warm-up during make_net
 * Self-adaptive NEAT?